Fun and Games (Better Call Saul): Production

-Morris said they filmed the transition to the final scene's flashforward in an "unconventional way" by not focusing not having the last shot of the Better Call Saul timeline be Jimmy's facial reaction, but rather his point of view of the "last time he's going to see this apartment probably in some real sense".
+Morris said they filmed the transition to the final scene's flashforward in an "unconventional way" by not focusing on having the last shot of the Better Call Saul timeline be Jimmy's facial reaction, but rather his point of view of the "last time he's going to see this apartment probably in some real sense".
 He would explain that the transition continued by cutting to the future where "it's not him anymore.
 That was how we approached that.
 We shot each side of this in one unbroken take from room to room and pulling back.
 That's why the camera moves more than the camera often moves in a scene like this in Better Call Saul.
 Rather than try and maintain an emotional peak on [his] face, I'd rather just be in the room with him and just let it die."
 Executive producer and staff writer Thomas Schnauz compared the sudden transition from the worlds of Jimmy McGill to Saul Goodman to the scene in 2001: A Space Odyssey (1968) where the caveman throws the bone in the air and it quickly cuts to a spaceship.

 There is some ambiguity surrounding the length of the time skip at the end of the episode.
 While the dates on Saul's license plate and handicapped placard may indicate the final scenes take place around 2005, Better Call Saul executive producer Thomas Schnauz stated that the events may take place closer to 2007.
 However, Schnauz later clarified that it could indeed be 2005, as he was not aware of the dates shown, though his estimation was based on the discussions from the writers' room.
 He explained that, "Ultimately, it doesn't matter what year [the episode] ends in.
 He's full Saul Goodman, prior to the events of [Breaking Bad]."